Book review by William Kilpatrick published in Crisis Magazine:

 Coughlin contends that the Islamist strategy of dislocating the faith of key Catholic leaders is already well-advanced.
 Prominent Catholic prelates have signed on to the Muslim Brotherhood claim that “Islamophobia” is the biggest threat to our internal security, and many others seem to subscribe to the dubious notion that violence has nothing to do with Islam.
 As a prime example of the latter tendency, Coughlin cites paragraph 253 of Evangelii Gaudium, which states that “authentic Islam and the proper reading of the Koran are opposed to every form of violence.”
 Because the violence is obviously connected in some way with Islam, says Coughlin, these denials of reality are bound in the long run to demoralize Catholics and undermine confidence in their leaders.

 There is much more to this tightly-argued and thoroughly documented book.
+The depth of this book and the sheer volume of pages between its covers makes me think that the Proofreading process before it headed to print must have been extensive – especially because of the sensitive subject matter that it deals with.
 Coughlin’s analysis covers a lot of territory because a lot of territory has been covered over by a carefully laid smokescreen.
 For those who would like to get re-oriented on our situation vis-à-vis Islam, Catastrophic Failure is an invaluable guide.